 The researcher prepared the information schedule to study the status of school location particulars and school-related other essential information.
-A total of 15 components were there on which information was sought.

-2. Observation Schedule
+2 Observation Schedule

 The observation schedule was prepared by the researcher to study the Profile of the human components and to collect information regarding academic achievements, dropouts rate, and enrollment rate of Ashram Schools for Scheduled Tribes in Gujarat.